strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 ---
 layout: post
-title:  "Using Strimzi with Amazon NLB load balancers"
+title:  "Using Strimzi with Amazon Network load balancers"
 date: 2019-12-29
 author: jakub_scholz
 ---

-Strimzi supports providing access to Kafka using load balancers.
+Strimzi supports providing access to Apache Kafka using load balancers.
 We already have a [full blog post](https://strimzi.io/2019/05/13/accessing-kafka-part-4.html) dedicated to load balancers.
-But when running Strimzi on Amazon AWS, it will use by default the so called _Classic Load Balancer_.
+But when running Strimzi on Amazon AWS, it will by default use the so called _Classic Load Balancers_.
-However, lot of users seem to be asking about using the newer _Network Load Balancer_.
+A lot of users seem to be asking about using the newer _Network Load Balancers_ with Strimzi and Kafka.
-So in this blog post we will have a look whether and how Strimzi could work with network load balancers.
+So in this blog post we will have a look whether and how Strimzi could work with Network load balancers.

 <!--more-->

 ## Network Load Balancers

-Amazon AWS supports three types of load balancers:
+Amazon AWS supports currently three different types of load balancers:
 * Classic Load Balancers
 * Application Load Balancers
 * and Network Load Balancers (NLB)

 Application load balancer is Layer 7 load balancer and is best suited for load balancing HTTP and HTTPS traffic.
 That makes is not suitable for use with Apache Kafka.
-But both Classic and Network load balancers are Layer 4 load balancers (Classic load balancer supports also Layer 7 load balancing of HTTP / HTTPS) which are well suited for load balancing TCP connections including Kafka clients.
+But both Classic and Network load balancers are Layer 4 load balancers (Classic load balancer supports also some Layer 7 load balancing of HTTP / HTTPS) which are well suited for load balancing TCP connections including those from Apache Kafka clients.

-The Classic load balancer is the oldest type supported by AWS.
-Network load balancer was added only later and has some additional features which are not supported by the Classic load balancer.
+Network load balancer was added to Amazon AWS only later and has some additional features which are not supported by the older Classic load balancer.
 For example:
 * Support for static IP addresses
 * Deletion protection
 * Preserving of source IP address
-* Load balancing multiple ports on the same instance
+* Load balancing multiple listeners / ports on the same instance

 Especially the last feature is interesting for use with Apache Kafka.
 It allows you to have only one load balancer to handle the whole Kafka cluster.